NamrathaKilaru/amazon-connect-intervision/README.md

-# amazon-connect - Build a bank contact centeruse case with options of help with the account or schedule an appointment.
+# amazon-connect - Build a bank contact center use case with options of help with the account or schedule an appointment.

 **Build Contact Center with Amazon Connect**